Sammy-39/To-do-App/README.md

 # To-do-App

-Simple to-do list app using javascript, HTML and CSS
+Simple to-do list app using Javascript, HTML and CSS